radarlabs/developer-examples/README.md

 # Radar developer demos

-This is a collection of opens-source developer demos showcasing the Radar platform.
+This is a collection of open-source developer demos showcasing the Radar platform.

 If you have any questions on usage or see any issues, feel free to open